Privacy policy

 You have the right to obtain the erasure of personal data concerning you where one of the following grounds applies:

-- • The personal data is no longer necessary for the purposes for which it was collected
+- The personal data is no longer necessary

-- • You withdraw consent and there is no other legal ground for processing
+- You withdraw consent and there is no other legal ground

 3.3 Right to Data Portability (Article 20)

-You have the right to receive your personal data in a structured, commonly used, and machine-readable format and have the right to transmit that data to another controller where:
+You have the right to receive your personal data in a structured, commonly used, and machine-readable format.

 Contact Information and Complaints